andrewcooke/BlockCipherSelfStudy.jl/README.md

 Yet various places assert that RC5 without rotation "is linear".

-If linearity is taken to mean, loosely, that a solution can be composed from smaller parts, then the only way that RC5 without rotation is non-linear, as far as I can tell, is that the lowest bit is independent of other bits.
+If linearity is taken to mean, loosely, that a solution can be composed from smaller parts, then the only way that RC5 without rotation is linear, as far as I can tell, is that the lowest bit is independent of other bits.
 This leads to attacks which progressively solve "upwards" from the least significant bit, as described above.